Table of Contents

-After substance transport, the arterial blood flows through the umbilical arteries to reach the placenta where it is again oxygenated by diffusion of oxygen from the maternal circulation into the placental chorionic villi.
+After substance transport, the arterial, deoxygenated blood flows through the umbilical arteries, branches of the internal iliac (or hypogastric) arteries, to reach the placenta where it is again oxygenated by diffusion of oxygen from the maternal circulation into the placental chorionic villi.

 After birth, the lung inflates and thus, the lung circulation opens.
 This way, a change in pressures occurs, which results in the closure of the right-to-left shunts.
 The umbilical vessels obliterate.
 The ductus venosus also regresses and remains as the round ligament of the liver in the adult human.

 The solutions can be found below the references.

 1. The mean arterial blood pressure is defined as